fabiofranchino/blog/_posts/2018-01-22-all-cryptos-as-api.md

 tags: [tutorial, scaping, jquery, crypto, runkit]
 ---

+> **Update:** it turns out there is a public [API](https://coinmarketcap.com/api/) on Coinmarketcap.com I didn't find out before.
+Thanks to let me know.

 Following the previous article about getting the whole list of the cryptocurrencies from Coinmarketcap.com, here the same scraping code packed in a nice end-point call thanks to [Runkit](https://runkit.com/), of course.

 I've resurrected a previous and working example that uses Cheerio to transform the HTML source in a JSON array.